ytoyama/ttic-report-presentation/ttic.md

 - The cloud gate
   - Some people call it "Bean" because of its shape.
-  - It was much bigger than I think.
+  - It was much bigger than I thought.
 - You can see some tranditional-style buildings in the downtown.
   - That's different from Nagoya.

 ## School

-- You will be allocated a cubicle.
+- In TTIC, you will be allocated a cubicle.
   - Where you do some work.
   - Homework and research
+- Most of them are used by students.
+- Professors have their own rooms.

 - Many whiteboards
   - Good environment for research